Chevrolet Corvette (C4): CERV III

 In June 1985, Chevrolet Chief Engineer Don Runkle and Lotus' Tony Rudd discussed creating a new show car to show off their engineering expertise.
 It was first unveiled at the Detroit Auto Show in January 1986 as the Corvette Indy concept car.
 By 1990, the project evolved into the CERV III (Corporate Engineering Research Vehicle III), which was a prototype closer to a production-ready vehicle.
 It was not approved for production due to its high cost.

 ZR2

-Also called the 'Big Doggie', the ZR2 is a concept model based on a C4 Corvette, but with a much larger 454 cuin big block OHV V8 engine with multi-port fuel injection similar to the tuned port injection found on the 1985–1991 base model and a 6-speed manual transmission.
+The ZR2, also called the 'Big Doggie', is a concept model based on a C4 Corvette, but with a much larger 454 cuin big block OHV V8 engine with multi-port fuel injection similar to the tuned port injection found on the 1985–1991 base model and a 6-speed manual transmission.

 The vehicle was built in 1989 by Corvette Development Engineering as a development car to study the possibility of achieving the performance of the ZR1 while reducing cost by utilizing a big block engine.
 The engine was rated at 400 hp.